Topological enhancement of a PT-symmetric Su-Schrieffer-Heeger quantum battery

-This enhancement originates from the early edge-state EP $\gamma_{e}$, which occurs at a much smaller non-Hermitian strength than the bulk thresholds.
-As a result, the topological system enters the partially broken regime at significantly weaker gain–loss coupling, allowing non-unitary amplification to take effect earlier.
-The contrast between the regions just below and above $\gamma_{e}$ highlights the crucial role of early $\mathcal{PT}$-symmetry breaking as the mechanism enabling efficient charging.
+This difference is closely related to the topology-specific spectral structure introduced by the edge-state EP \(\gamma_{e}\), which appears at a much smaller gain-loss strength than the bulk thresholds.
+As a result, the topological configuration already displays distinct charging behavior in the edge-broken regime, where the edge-state pair is \(\mathcal{PT}\)-broken while the bulk modes remain real.
+The contrast between the regions below and above \(\gamma_{e}\) therefore highlights the influence of this additional topology-specific regime on the charging performance.

-Since the position of the edge-state EP depends exponentially on system size, we next investigate how the performance scales with the total number of sites $2N$.
-Figures~\ref{fig:charging_metrics}(c) and \ref{fig:charging_metrics}(d) show the system-size dependence of $\Delta E_{\mathrm{peak}}^{(1)}$ and $\log_{10}(t_{0.95})$, respectively, for three representative non-Hermitian strengths $\gamma/J_{2}=0.45$, $1.0$, and $2.8$.
-In all cases, the curves for the topological and trivial configurations are clearly separated: the topological battery reaches a higher first-peak energy and a shorter saturation time than the trivial one for all three values of $\gamma/J_{2}$.
-This confirms that the topological enhancement of both transient and long-time performance is not a finite-size artifact, but persists as the system size increases.
+Since the position of the edge-state EP depends exponentially on system size, we next investigate how the performance scales with the total number of sites \(2N\).
+Figures~\ref{fig:charging_metrics}(c) and \ref{fig:charging_metrics}(d) show the system-size dependence of \(\Delta E_{\mathrm{peak}}^{(1)}\) and \(\log_{10}(t_{0.95})\), respectively, for three representative non-Hermitian strengths \(\gamma/J_{2}=0.45\), \(1.0\), and \(2.8\).
+In all three cases, the topological and trivial configurations remain clearly distinguishable: the topological battery exhibits a higher first-peak energy and a shorter saturation time than the trivial one for the representative values of \(\gamma/J_{2}\) considered here.
+This shows that the topology-dependent difference in both transient and long-time charging performance is not a finite-size artifact, but persists as the system size increases.

-At $\gamma/J_{2}=0.45$, the difference is particularly pronounced.
-The topological system enters the edge-broken regime and achieves saturation, whereas the trivial system remains unbroken and fails to saturate, demonstrating a qualitative distinction in their dynamical behavior.
-As the system size increases, the critical value $\gamma_{e}$ decreases, effectively expanding the edge-broken region in the $\gamma$–$J_{1}$ plane and further amplifying the topological advantage.
+At \(\gamma/J_{2}=0.45\), the difference is particularly pronounced.
+The topological system lies in the edge-broken regime and achieves saturation, whereas the trivial system remains \(\mathcal{PT}\)-unbroken and fails to saturate, demonstrating a qualitative distinction in their dynamical behavior.
+As the system size increases, the critical value \(\gamma_{e}\) decreases, so that this topology-specific regime extends to weaker gain-loss strengths in the \(\gamma\)–\(J_{1}\) plane.

-Overall, these quantitative metrics confirm that topological edge states substantially enhance both the transient and long-term charging characteristics of the $\mathcal{PT}$-symmetric SSH quantum battery.
+Overall, these quantitative metrics confirm that the topological and trivial configurations exhibit systematically different charging characteristics, with the topological case showing more favorable transient and long-time performance in the representative regimes considered here.